-In December, you will receive a Full Report for your daughter.
-This is a good opportunity to discuss how your daughter is getting on in her subjects and to begin to think about what options she may wish to take at GCSE.
+In December, you will receive a Full Report for your child.
+This is a good opportunity to discuss how your child is getting on in their subjects and to begin to think about what options they may wish to take at GCSE.